Skip to content

 Integrate Solaris' Consumer Fronting Loans by completing the following steps:

-After the loan payout, Solaris immediately sells the loan's contract and receivables back to you or other investors.
-Solaris doesn't perform any loan servicing, dunning, or collection.
+Note: After the loan payout, Solaris immediately sells the loan's contract and receivables back to you (or your investors).
+Solaris does not perform any loan servicing, dunning, or collection.

 Step 1: Collect customer data and create person resource